topshed/ISTest/en/step_4.md

 streamer.flush()
 ```

-- Run your code and then take a look at your Initial State account.
-You should see that a single data point has been plotted.
+- Save your file, run your code and then take a look at your Initial State account.
+You should see that a new dashboard element has appear and a single data point has been plotted.

 ![](images/image10.png)